-Bulletin #2072, Hatching Your Own Chicks
+Bulletin #2072, Maine Poultry Facts: Hatching Your Own Chicks

-Reviewed by Professor Emeritus H. M. Opitz
+Originally developed by Professor Emeritus Robert O. Hawes, reviewed by Professor Emeritus H. M. Opitz

 There are two ways to get chicks for your small or backyard poultry flock.
 You can buy day-old chicks, or you can hatch them yourself.
 If you choose to hatch your own chicks, read on!
 We will explain how to find a reliable source of fertile eggs, how to clean and store hatching eggs, and how to choose and operate a dependable incubator or care for a broody hen.

 If you’d rather buy day-old chicks: Sources of day-old chicks include your local feed store, by mail order from a seasonal hatchery, or from a neighbor who keeps chickens.
 Wherever you get them, make sure that you get a good quality chick.
 If you buy them at the feed store, make sure that they came from a National Poultry Improvement Plan (NPIP)-registered hatchery.
 If you order chicks by mail, choose a hatchery that is NPIP-registered.
 You can get a list of registered hatcheries at your county University of Maine Cooperative Extension office or on the University of Maine Cooperative Extension poultry website.
 If you are buying the chicks from your neighbor, make sure that the farm is a clean, disease-free operation.
 Deal with someone who has a good reputation and knows about keeping a breeder flock.

 Eggs can be ordered by mail from the seasonal hatcheries or purchased from a local breeder.
 Or perhaps you already have a flock of birds, either for exhibition purposes or just for your own use as egg or meat producers.

 Producing and using homegrown hatching eggs